An international initiative that encourages families everywhere to take their children to their local library

 Connecticut-Specific Info & Resources

-Governor Malloy has officially proclaimed February 6, 2016 as TAKE YOUR CHILD TO THE LIBRARY DAY in the State of Connecticut!
+In 2013 and 2016, Governor Malloy's office issued official proclamations regarding TAKE YOUR CHILD TO THE LIBRARY DAY in the State of Connecticut.

 2016 CONNECTICUT TYCLD PARTICIPATION MAP